Nnennajohn-rain/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Write a function that finds the loop in a linked list.
+Write a function that prints a listint_t linked list.

-Prototype: listint_t *find_listint_loop(listint_t *head);
+Prototype: size_t print_listint_safe(const listint_t *head);
-Returns: The address of the node where the loop starts, or NULL if there is no loop You are not allowed to use malloc, free or arrays
-You can only declare a maximum of two variables in your function
+Returns: the number of nodes in the list
+This function can print lists with a loop
+You should go through the list only once
+If the function fails, exit the program with status 98 Output format: see example